 So, sit back, grab a drink and click your way to becoming a diamond expert yourself.

-Since we can’t cover everything in one page, and not to mix topics so you get lost, I’ve made it easier so you can understand it in more details, I created a separate post for every detail you need to know about buying a diamond, so to start, check the diamond pricing page I referred you above, and then go check the 4Cs posts as well, then come back here for further details.
+Since we can’t cover everything in one page, and not to mix topics so you get lost, I’ve made it easier so you can understand it in more details, I created a separate post for every detail you need to know about buying a diamond, so to start, go check the 4Cs posts above, then come back here for further details.

 Diamonds come in different shapes, we have the Round, Oval, Princess, Radiant, Cushion, Asscher, Emerald, Marquise, Peer & Heart shapes!
-Yes, diamonds come in 10 shapes (and even more, but these are the most famous), and that’s why you need to read this article which explains What Are Diamond Shapes?
+Yes, diamonds come in 10 shapes (and even more, but these are the most famous), and here is an image that shows these 10 shapes.

-Now since you’re good with shapes, let’s discuss what are Diamonds Certificates & Grading, and maybe you need to know the difference between EGL & GIA certificates, and why EGL diamonds might not be your best option, although they are -generally speaking- cheaper!
+Now since you’re good with shapes, let’s talk about Diamonds Certificates & Grading, and maybe you need to know the difference between EGL & GIA certificates, and why EGL diamonds might not be your best option, although they are -generally speaking- cheaper!

-If you’re looking for an engagement ring, I highly recommend you to go through this page that tells you -roughly- how much you may want to spend on an engagement ring,
+If you’re looking for an engagement ring, and before going any further in our exclusive guide, I highly recommend you to go through this page that tells you -roughly- how much you may want to spend on an engagement ring,

-And also check this page that will tell you how to choose an engagement ring,don’t get fooled with the myth of (bigger is better), this page will let you teach you the magic to make her say YES!
+Once you set a budget, go check this full guide that will tell you how to choose an engagement ring, don’t get fooled with the myth of (bigger is better), this page will let you teach you the magic to make her say YES!

 Also, if you’re going to buy a fancy color diamonds and not colorless, please go quickly over this page for some information about fancy colors diamonds.

 There is also a page that will also provide you with some details if you thinking of buying a loose diamond, much of the details explained there were mentioned in other pages, but it’s grouped in one place here.